 A key component of playing golf is understanding how the golf handicap works.
 By understanding exactly how the golf handicap works, you will have a full understanding of your golf level, how it is calculated and where you stand compared to other golfers.

 In our guide we go into the topic in detail.
-We’ll explain how the golf handicap works, what a course handicap in golf is, how to calculate a handicap both manually and with calculator & also provide some simple golf tips to improve your scores.
+We’ll explain how the golf handicap works, answer what is a golf handicap, explore how to calculate a handicap both manually and with calculator & also provide some simple golf tips to improve your scores.